robertmuth/Cwerg/FrontEndDocs/tutorial.md

 Number literals may contain underscores ("_") which are ignored.
 Since Cwerg does not implicitly convert numbers it is often necessary use typed number by adding one of the following suffices: u8, u16, u32, u64, s8, s16, s32, s64, r32, r64, e.g. "0x1234_s16".

 Both hexadecimal (0x) and binary (0b) basis are supported but no octal.
+For hexadecimal numbers only the lower case letters (a-f) are valid.

 ### Array Literals